getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/template.md

 sidebar_order: 5
 ---

-This interface is useful for template engine specific reporting when regular stack traces do not contain template data.
-This for instance is required in the Django framework where the templates do not integrate into the Python stack trace.
+Template interface is useful for template engine specific reporting when regular stack traces do not contain template data.
+This, for instance, is required in the Django framework where the templates do not integrate into the Python stack trace.

 A rendered template.
 This is generally used like a single frame in a stack trace and should only be used if the template system does not provide proper stack